 Warranty and Reliability

 I’m still waiting on an iFixit teardown (this review will receive an update once that becomes available).
-From what I can tell, the Switch Alpha employs standard Phillips screws, which anchor its rear panel in place.
+From what I can tell, the Switch Alpha employs standard Phillips screws, which anchors its rear panel in place.
 It seems that with a little bit of heat gun action, the rear panel detaches from the Alpha, revealings its guts.

 Should You Buy the Acer Switch Alpha 12?